jwessen/Epic-IDP/README.md

 ## About

-EPIC-IDP (Effective Protein Interaction Calculator for Intrinsically Disordered Proteins) is a Python package for calculating interaction strengths between intrinsically disordered proteins (IDPs), as quantified by a matrix of effective Flory-Huggins $\chi_{ij}$ parameters, using the IDP amino-acid sequences as input.
+EPIC-IDP (Effective Protein Interaction Calculator for Intrinsically Disordered Proteins) is a Python package for calculating interaction strengths between intrinsically disordered proteins (IDPs), as quantified by a matrix of effective Flory-Huggins $\chi_{ij}$ parameters using the IDP amino-acid sequences as input.
 The $\chi_{ij}$ parameters give information about the propensity to form phase-separated biomolecular condensates and about the partitioning of client proteins inside these condensates.
-The program accounts for short-range interactions using a mean-field treatment and for long-range electrostatic interactions using the random phase approximation (RPA) theory.
+The program accounts for (1) short-range interactions using a mean-field treatment, and (2) long-range electrostatic interactions using the random phase approximation (RPA) theory.

 ## Usage

+### Overview
 To use the package, you need to copy the `epic_idp` folder to your working directory or add the path of the `epic_idp` folder to your Python path.
 You can then import the package using

 ```python
 from epic_idp import chi_effective_calculator
 ```

+Note that the package requires `numpy` to be installed.

 The main object of the package is the `chi_effective_calculator` class which is used to calculate the effective $\chi$ parameters between IDPs.
 An instance of the class is created by providing the interaction parameters as input.
 Sequences of the IDPs are then added using the `add_IDP` method.
 The effective $\chi$ parameters are calculated using the `calc_chi_eff` and `calc_all_chi_eff` methods.